"AP Automation That Actually Works" — Anchor Group Podcast with Charted

 Caleb (21:58)

-It's a surprisingly high amount because again, if you have checks to pay, you got to go through that process to print it, to mail it.
+It's a surprisingly high amount because, again, if you have checks to pay, you have to go through that process to print and mail them.
 That's labor.
 People are touching that.
 It's real labor.
 And real labor is way more expensive than people often realize.

 Lee (22:22)

-Let's just take the conservative estimate: $4 per check and then recalculate all of this.
-4,800 invoices, 3,000 payments for a total annual cost of $54,000.
+Let's just take the conservative estimate of $4 per check and then recalculate all of this.
+4,800 invoices and 3,000 payments, for a total annual cost of $54,000.
 So this is a pretty modest size organization.

 We look at what our subscription would cost.
-For our largest package, we're looking at subscription, number of scans, and then your efficiency gain.
+For our largest package, we're looking at the subscription, the number of scans, and your efficiency gains.
 We expect there's still some manual labor left, so we take a 70% efficiency gain.

 Caleb (23:09)